This article describes the possible causes and solutions for screenshot failures with a completely or partially blank screen.

 6. Force a new screenshot verification, and observe the results.

 If adjusting the verification and screensaver times does not resolve the issue, you can change the Virtualization Video Controller to the 'Cirrus' setting.
-This setting is found on the Remote Web, at Protect → Configure Agent Settings → Advanced, as shown in Figure 3.
+This setting is found on the Remote Web, at Protect → Configure Agent Settings → Advanced.

 To correct this issue, you can install the pending Windows updates on the production machine and take a new backup.
 Alternatively, you can increase the Additional Wait Time setting for the protected system to allow the agent more time to boot fully before your Datto appliance attempts screenshot verification.